Via Sacra

 - St. Peter's Cathedral in Bautzen - the oldest and largest simultaneous church in Germany

-- the easternmost vineyard in the country in the Cistercian monastery of St. Marienthal
+- the easternmost vineyard in Germany in the Cistercian monastery of St. Marienthal

-- the Český Dub/Bohemian Aicha monastery with the only preserved early medieval memorial in northern Bohemia
+- the Český Dub/Bohemian Aicha St. John's Monastery with the only preserved early medieval memorial in northern Bohemia

 -